See Hear sign, 7th Street (2002) | photo by Mike Macioce

 How did you find out about the store, and do you remember your first time there?

-Reuben Radding: I found out about the store very shortly after moving to NYC in Oct of ’88.
+Reuben Radding: I found out about the store very shortly after moving to NYC in October of ’88.
 I saw an ad in the Village Voice for the CBGB benefit with Sonic Youth and didn’t even learn what See Hear was until, during the show, when Thurston Moore referred to it as a “zine store” and brought Ted up to say a few words.
 I made a mental note to go visit as soon as possible.
 My first trip there was probably the following week.
 I was out job searching, and it wasn’t going well, so I went by See Hear to buy myself a cheap present, and there was a flyer up on the bulletin board saying, If you want to work here, talk to the guy behind the counter.
 So I did!

 Thurston Moore: Sonic Youth used to rehearse just a few blocks away from where See Hear was, first at Michael Gira from Swans’ place, then another, tinier hole-in-the-wall on East 8th Street somewhere.
 After Ted opened See Hear, we’d always fall by there to check out the music mags and books and generally just shoot the breeze with Ted, Nancy [Breslow], and whoever else was manning the cash register then, usually Reuben Radding.
 Reuben was always interesting and sharp and funny, and I had no idea that he was a free-improvising contrabass musician until sometime after the shop had closed.

 Chesley Hicks: This is almost verbatim what I told Demystification and all true.
-Two strokes of luck marked my early days in NYC; First, when I moved to the East Village in 1989, I brought my stereo, which was preset to the college radio station near my childhood home, 91.1 WCNI, which happened to be the same frequency as WFMU.
+Two strokes of luck marked my early days in NYC: First, when I moved to the East Village in 1989, I brought my stereo, which was preset to the college radio station near my childhood home, 91.1 WCNI, which happened to be the same frequency as WFMU.
 So I didn’t have to wait years to discover FMU.
 Despite being located in Jersey, it was and remains a lively locus for local music heads.
 Second, I wandered into See Hear soon after arriving in NYC.
 Pretty sure because I’d walked by it.
-That shop was exactly the sort of reason many of us wanted to live in the East Village/LES back then.
+That shop was exactly the sort of reason many of us wanted to live in the East Village / LES back then.
 I don’t recall my first visit, but after I’d found it, I’d stop in regularly, learning the RE/Search and Feral House catalogues and checking for the latest Roller Derby, Factsheet Five (long waits for that), Ugly American, Your Flesh, countless music mags, and anything else I had missed, which was easy to do: the ceiling was the only place in the shop not layered thick with lit.
 And I’d linger to talk at the register with Reuben and you, Freddy.
 Thanks for pitching me comics!
-I think the first hook was Julie Doucette’s Dirty Plotte.
+I think the first hook was Julie Doucet’s Dirty Plotte.
 Later, it was Peter Bagge’s, Bob Fingerman’s, and Dan Clowes’ various series.
 Would also eavesdrop on other conversations, which, in a space that size, was also easy to do.
 In 1992, I moved into an apartment directly across the street from See Hear and would talk with Reuben from the fire escape.

 Rob Price: Like so many things, it was all my brother’s fault.
-My brother, Ed, was studying jazz piano at the New School and had been playing with saxophonist Andy Haas and bassist Reuben Radding.
+My brother, Ed, was studying jazz piano at The New School and had been playing with saxophonist Andy Haas and bassist Reuben Radding.
 Reuben worked at See Hear, of course, and Ed met him there one time and told me about this cool zine shop in our neighborhood.
 Ed and I both lived on East 13th then, on the same block but on different sides of the street.

 How did you wind up working there, for how long, and what was your role?